Scruchet/PICO_COMPUTER/README.md

 # PICO Computer Project: Motherboard

-Welcome to the repository of our PICO Computer project.
-This section gathers all the source files written in the C language used by our motherboard, as well as the electronic part created with KiCad.
+Welcome to my PICO Computer project repository.
+This section consolidates all the source files written in the C language used by my motherboard, as well as the electronic components created with KiCad.
+The primary goal of this project is to create a motherboard that can be connected to other boards (screen, keyboard, network) to build a Pico Computer.

 ## Part 1: Motherboard

-### Plans and Schematics
-You can find all the plans for our board in the **Motherboard_pico** directory.
+You can find all the plans for my board in the **Motherboard_pico** directory.

+### Features
+This board is composed of multiple components.
+The main IC is the Atmega328p, which acts as the processor.
+The FTDI serves as the connection between the USB port and the Atmega328p (it does not include USB).
+The AT45DB641E is the storage component of the computer.
+As this component works with 3.3V signals, a buffer is needed to convert the 5V signals from the Atmega328p to 3.3V.
+To connect all the other cards, there are 5 HE10 connectors.
+All the different cards communicate using SPI (MOSI, MISO, SS, SCK).

 ## Part 2: Source Section (src)

-This section includes all the source files written in the C language used by our motherboard.
-In addition to the source files, we have also included a test folder to demonstrate various evaluations performed during the project's development.
+This section includes all the source files written in the C language used by my motherboard.
+In addition to the source files, there is also a test folder to demonstrate various evaluations performed during the project's development.

 ### Module Details